anna-jaekyung-lee/gforcepro_emg_monitor/README.md

 ## Why a Separate Tool?

-The original collector (`collect_emg.py`) is feature-rich — filters, IMU, baseline correction, configurable settings.
+The original collector (`collect_emg.py`) is feature-rich: filters, IMU, baseline correction, configurable settings.
 Great for data collection sessions.

 But when you just want to **see the signal in real time**, such as check electrode contact, verify muscle activation, and monitor during experiments, all those settings get in the way.